Parable of the Renegades [BETA Version]

-After a random person in the mob said his piece, the sound of metal hissing filled the area as the rest of the students that made the mob brandished their weapons in a manner of kill-or-be-killed.
+After a random person in the mob said that, the sound of metal hissing filled the area as the rest of the students that made the mob brandished their weapons in a manner of kill-or-be-killed.
 Their arsenal ranged from variations of western arms like claymores, longswords, bastard swords, axes, maces and even a few unconventional ones like the baseball bat made of maple wood.
-With their RPG game-inspired outfits, the mob looked like a group of adventurers that formed a raid party against a single target... an unarmed target.
+With their RPG game-inspired outfits, the mob looked like a group of adventurers that formed a raid party against a single target - an unarmed target.

-Lucas may be used to fighting groups of people in the Underground Arena, but that was only because weapons and armor were banned.
-For the first time in his life, he faced a crowd of a similar number, but heavily armed with bladed and bludgeoning weapons while being protected by armored clothing.
+He was to fighting groups of people thanks to his time in the Underground Arena, but that was only because weapons and armor were banned.
+For the first time in his life, Lucas faced a crowd of a similar number but they were heavily armed with bladed and bludgeoning weapons while protected with armored clothing.
 If that wasn't enough, they were all stacked against him instead of the usual free-for-all.

-No, he couldn't.
-The obsessive angry mob must be stopped now or Viola wouldn't be able to live her new life as she sees fit.
+No. He couldn't.
+The obsessive angry mob had to be stopped now, or else Viola wouldn't be able to live her new life as she saw fit.

 He needed to protect her.

-Filled with resolve, Lucas clenched his teeth, swallowed his anxiety and straightened himself, standing tall and valiant.
+Filled with newborn resolve, Lucas clenched his teeth, swallowed his anxiety, and straightened himself, standing tall and valiant.
 There was no turning back now.

 "Hey look!
 He said something that's actually sensible!"
 The student in the black trench coat remarked as he twirled his dual swords around him.
 "We are the group of thorns protecting that rose from-- "

-With a fist of concentrated bravado, Lucas hammered his chest twice, one for each of the two last words he shouted to end his statement.
+With a fist of concentrated bravado, Lucas hammered his chest twice, one for each of the two last words he shouted.

-The angry mob emitted steam at Lucas' declaration of war.
-They were shaking with jealousy and rage as they gripped onto their weapons harder until a war cry filled the area.
+The angry mob steamed at Lucas' declaration of war.
+They shook with jealousy and rage as they gripped onto their weapons harder and harder until a war cry filled the area.